 Applying to MD-PhD Programs

-The MD-PhD dual career is busy, challenging, and rewarding, and it offers opportunities to do good for many people by advancing knowledge, developing new treatments for diseases, and pushing back the boundaries of the unknown.
+The MD-PhD dual degree training prepares you for a career that is busy, challenging, and rewarding, and offers opportunities to do good for many people by advancing medical science, developing new diagnostics and treatments for diseases, and pushing back the boundaries of the unknown.

 How do I know if a combined program is right for me?

-MD-PhD programs are specifically designed for those who want to become research physicians, also known as physician-scientists.
-Graduates of MD-PhD programs often go on to become faculty members at medical schools, universities, and research institutes such as the National Institutes of Health.
+MD-PhD programs are specifically designed for those who want to become physician-researchers, also known as physician-scientists.
+Graduates of MD-PhD programs often go on to become faculty members at medical schools, universities, and research institutes such as the National Institutes of Health (NIH).

-MD-PhD candidates are being prepared for careers in which they will spend most of their time doing research in addition to caring for patients.
-It is critical that applicants have a passion for doing both—most MD-PhD graduates feel strongly that they would not be fulfilled by only pursuing medicine or only pursuing science.
+MD-PhD program students are being prepared for careers in which they will spend most of their time doing research in addition to caring for patients.
+It is critical that applicants have a passion for doing both—most MD-PhD graduates feel strongly that they would not be fulfilled by only pursuing medicine or science.

-Nearly all MD-PhD programs participate in the application process via the American Medical College Application Service® (AMCAS®).
+Nearly all MD-PhD programs participate in the application process via the .
 On the AMCAS application, students designate themselves as MD-PhD applicants and complete two additional essays: one related to why they are interested in MD-PhD training, and the other highlighting their significant research experiences.

 What schools offer this type of program?

-Nationwide, there are more than 100 MD-PhD programs affiliated with medical schools.
-The National Institute of General Medical Sciences (NIGMS) supported Medical Scientist Training Programs or MSTPs, currently provides training grants that partially support 40 MD-PhD programs at 45 degree-granting institutions.
-MD-PhD degrees, in theprofiles under “Combined Degrees and Special Programs.”
+Nationwide, there are more than 90 MD-PhD programs affiliated with medical schools.
+The National Institute of General Medical Sciences (NIGMS) supports Medical Scientist Training Programs or MSTPs.
+They currently provide training grants that partially support MD-PhD programs at 49 degree-granting institutions.
+You can see which schools offer MD-PhD degrees in the profiles under “Combined Degrees and Special Programs.”
+You can also review for easy access to individual MD-PhD program websites.

 How long does it take?

 Students enter an integrated curriculum that typically takes seven to eight years to complete.
-During this time they satisfy the full requirements for both the MD and the PhD degrees.
+During which time, they satisfy the full requirements for both the MD and the PhD degrees.

 What kind of work can I do?
 How much time is spent as an MD?
 As a researcher?

-According to a recent study of MD-PhD programs, about 75 percent of U.S. MD-PhD graduates are in academic medicine or pharmaceutical company positions that make use of their interests in both patient care and research.
-MD-PhD physician-scientists are typically faculty members at academic medical centers who spend 70 percent to 80 percent of their time conducting research, though this can vary by specialty.
+According to a , nearly 80 percent of graduates are following career paths consistent with the goals of their training, including working as full-time faculty in academic medical centers or for the NIH, research institutes, industry, and federal agencies.
+Those in academia, spend between 50 and 80 percent of their time conducting research, though this can vary by specialty.
 Their research may be lab-based, translational, or clinical.
 The remaining time is often divided between clinical service, teaching, and administrative activities.

 MD-PhD Application Timeline